Bloom Energy Corporation (BE) Just Got Our Attention

 BE’s Market Performance

-BE stocks went down by -13.63% for the week, with a monthly jump of 46.37% and a quarterly performance of 77.20%, while its annual performance rate touched 295.51%.
-The volatility ratio for the week stands at 11.31% while the volatility levels for the past 30 days are set at 11.28% for Bloom Energy Corporation.
-The simple moving average for the period of the last 20 days is 10.52% for BE stocks with a simple moving average of 102.45% for the last 200 days.
+BE stocks went up by 13.19% for the week, with a monthly jump of 46.86% and a quarterly performance of 63.11%, while its annual performance rate touched 319.33%.
+The volatility ratio for the week stands at 8.11% while the volatility levels for the past 30 days are set at 11.35% for Bloom Energy Corporation.
+The simple moving average for the period of the last 20 days is 8.61% for BE stocks with a simple moving average of 105.89% for the last 200 days.

 Analysts’ Opinion of BE